MNOWAK1234/INF3_CO/README.md

-# Combinatorial-Optimization
+# Combinatorial optimization term 3 Poznan University of Technology

-This is a combinatorial optimization project for academic studies.
+* Project: Optimization of Travelling Salesman Problem using a genetic algorithm. <br/><br/>

-The aim of this project is to find a solution to the Travelling Salesman Problem using a metaheuristic approach.
+* Project: Report regarding our method (in Polish) <br/><br/>

 Authors: A. Roszkiewicz, M. Nowak